Xandersoft/php-admin-login/README.md

 ```

 To create a login form, use the following HTML code to create the login form.
-NOTE: If the name of your login form is not "login.php", you must chance that in the HTML code.
+NOTE: If the name of your login form is not "login.php", you must change that in the HTML code.

 ```
 <?php include 'functions.php'; loginErrorMessage(); ?>